Frequently asked questions about Full-time Research Studentships at the Knowledge Media Institute

 What are the areas of PhD research in KMi?

 Broadly speaking, PhD projects in KMi tend to be in knowledge technologies, human computer interaction, and learning sciences.
-However, you will probably get a pretty good idea of what we're up to from our web site, especially the projects and technology.
+However, you will probably get a pretty good idea of what we're up to from our web site, especially the projects and technologies.
 We also positively encourage interdisciplinary work.

 However, it is essential that you find a supervisor that can properly help and work with you for the time of your studentship; if you don't have that, we won't be able to help you.